mmsmadi/react-native-starter/README.md

 - [react-native-swiper](https://github.com/leecade/react-native-swiper) - Swiper component for React Native.
 - [react-native-snap-carousel](https://github.com/archriss/react-native-snap-carousel) - Swiper component for React Native with previews, multiple layouts, parallax images, performant handling of huge numbers of items, and RTL support
 - [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) - The most complete chat UI for React Native (formerly known as Gifted Messenger)
+- [stream-chat-react-native](https://github.com/GetStream/stream-chat-react-native) - The official React Native and Expo components for Stream Chat, a service for building chat applications.
 - [react-native-scrollable-tab-view](https://github.com/brentvatne/react-native-scrollable-tab-view) - A scrollable tab-view for React Native
 - [react-native-image-picker](https://github.com/marcshilling/react-native-image-picker) - A React Native module that allows you to use the native UIImagePickerController UI to select a photo from the device library or directly from the camera.
 - [react-native-calendars](https://github.com/wix/react-native-calendars) - Calendar Component